 Radix, "the think tank of the radical centre", launches with a report and an event on Quantitative Easing, featuring Sir Vince Cable.
 Dr Joe Zammit-Lucia is Co-Author of the paper: 'Quantitative Easing - The Debate That Never Happened'.
 He joined Share Radio to offer his views on why the UK voted to leave the EU, and what this means for quantitative easing.

-Joanna Faith, editor of YourMoney.com joins Georgie Frost in the studio to discuss the biggest finance stories of the last 24 hours.
-On the agenda today, unemployment figures have dropped by two thousand, are pensions safe after the BHS crash, people not knowing the price of their mortgages and much more.
-Consuming Issues goes out with Georgie Frost every day from 9 to 12 on Share Radio.
+Joanna Faith Editor of Your Money.com on joins Georgie Frost in the studio to discuss the biggest finance stories of the last 24 hours.
+On the agenda today, the UK's credit rating downgrade, supermarkets and “sharing economy"… plus much more.
+Consuming Issues goes out every week day from 9 to 12 on Share Radio.

 EasyJet has announced a Brexit-inspired profits warning, which saw its shares sharply lower again on Monday, losing almost 30% over two trading days.
 Was Friday's Brexit vote potentially the straw that broke the budget airline's back?
 Aviation and Aerospace industry expert Julian Bray joined Share Radio’s Directors’ Briefing sponsored by Hewlett Packard Enterprise.

 There have been heated discussions about what happens to British businesses with ties to Europe, in the wake of the UK’s Brexit vote.
 But what about the other way round?
 Matt Cox has been finding out the situation from the other side of the channel, by taking a look at the European manufacturers that have factories and plants based in the UK.